MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

 To run WinAutomation as part of Power Automate, you will need to:

-1. Ensure your machine meets the [requirements for UI flows](https://docs.microsoft.com/power-automate/desktop-flows/setup#prerequisites).
+1. Ensure your machine meets the [requirements for desktop flows](https://docs.microsoft.com/power-automate/desktop-flows/setup#prerequisites).

-2. Install the [UI flows](https://docs.microsoft.com/power-automate/desktop-flows/setup) app, and then install and configure the on-premises data gateway.
+2. Install the [desktop flows](https://docs.microsoft.com/power-automate/desktop-flows/setup) app, and then install and configure the on-premises data gateway.

 >[!IMPORTANT]
->You must have the latest version of WinAutomation and UI flows to record, test, or run UI automation.
+>You must have the latest version of WinAutomation and Power Automate Desktop to record, test, or run UI automation.

 ## Licensing

-You need to have a Power Automate *Per user plan with attended RPA* to use UI flows and WinAutomation.
+You need to have a Power Automate *Per user plan with attended RPA* to use Power Automate Desktop and WinAutomation.
 If you don't have a paid plan, you can start a trial by going to Power Automate.

 ## Install WinAutomation